awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 + The appropriate ownership and file permissions are set for the web directory and the files contained within it\.
 + A simple web page is created to test the web server and PHP engine\.

-By default, user data and cloud\-init directives only run during the first boot cycle when you launch an instance\.
-However, AWS Marketplace vendors and owners of third\-party AMIs may have made their own customizations for how and when scripts run\.
+By default, user data scripts and cloud\-init directives run only during the first boot cycle when an instance is launched\.
+However, you can configure your user data scripts and cloud\-init directives to run every time the instance is restarted from a stopped state\.
+For more information, see [How can I execute user data after the initial launch of my EC2 instance?](https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/) in the AWS Knowledge Center\.

 **Topics**
 + [Prerequisites](#user-data-requirements)